sophia-collaborations/git-promulga/README.md

 7. ```*:merge:dev:master:dev:```
 8. ```*:push:master:dev:```
 9. ```*:x:```

+Okay - in this repository, __git-promulga__ recognizes three modes ("main" specified in line 1 and "out" and "in" specified in line 2).

+Line 3 is a directive of type "commit".
+As the mode listed is the wild-card asterisk, it pertains to all modes that have thus-far been validated.
+Directives of this type do more than just "git commit".
+They also take care of all the staging and everything so that you don’t have to worry about that.

+So, if __git-promulga__ is invoked with a valid mode, then after line 3, all changes since last time will have been staged and committed.
+However, they will be restricted to the local repository.

+Line 4 is a directive of type "remotes".
+It’s content section is nothing more or less than a colon-separated list of all the Git remotes that subsequent pull and push commands will pull and push from (at least until a later directive of this type changes it).
+For this reason, in the next line (Line 5), it is from the "origin" remote that the "master" branch and then the "dev" branch are pulled.

+After Line 5, the local clone will have the "dev" branch checked out (if it exists - more on the limitations of this directive-type in it’s section) because that is the last branch listed in this line.

+Line 5, of course, will be ignored if the mode that the program is run in is "out", because the modal section limits it to the "main" and "in" modes.

+Line 6 merges the two branches of the local repository
+- once again (usually) leaving the "dev" branch checked out - because it is (once again) the last branch mentioned.

+Line 7 simiarly pushes the commits of the "master" and "dev" branches (still to the "origin" remote, because that never got changed) - unless __git-promulga__ is running in mode "in".

+Finally comes Line 8, a directive of type "sh" - which means that it’s content section is simply run as-is as a shell-command.
+This line (unless your are in mode "in") opens a SSH connection to the account "myself" on the server "some.where" (presumably where the "origin" branch is located).
+Instead of opening a terminal session on SSH, it pipes to SSH the contents of the file "to-myself.cmd" inside of the __git-promulga__ configuration directory.

+As noted - the source that gets piped to SSH is in the ".promulga" directory.
+This is because __git-promulga__ insists that the entire directory must be git-ignored, yet "main.dat" is the only file within it that is of special significance to __git-promulga__.
+That makes this directory a convenient place to put resource files like this.

+But before we end this section of the documentation there is one more thing to discuss.
+Everything we did so far is fine if the server we are working with grants access absolutely 100% of the time and the internet connection to it is equally reliable.
+Unfortunately, we all know that this is a dubious proposition.
+For this reason, we have directive-types that use a feature called ’persistence’.
+That means that if certain actions do not work the first time, they try again.

+Here is a version of the sample "main.dat" above, only modified so that it uses such directive-types.

+1. main:valid:
+2. out/in:valid:
+3. *:commit:
+4. *:prcset:5/10/15/20/25/30/35/40/45/50/55/60:
+5. *:remotes:origin:
+6. main/in:prcpull:master:dev:
+7. *:merge:dev:master:dev:
+8. main/out:prcpush:master:dev:
+9. main/out:prcsh:ssh myself@some.where < "${GIT_PROMULGA_DIR}/to-myself.cmd"

+A new Line 4 is added (causing the old Lines 4 thru
+8 to now become Lines 5 thru 9).
+This new Line 4 is
+of directive-type "prcset".
+It sets the persistence schedule - which is a list of numbers separated by forward-slashes.
+As a result of Line 4, henceforth, if a persistent operation fails, it will be attempted again 5 seconds afterwards.
+If again it fails, it will wait another 10 seconds and try again -- then, upon another failure, 15 seconds - and so forth.
+Hopefully, the operation will succeed before it reaches the end of the list.
+But if at the end (if it fails after the final wait - which is 60-seconds) then it will give up and move on.

+A few of the later directives have been modified to use this persistence.
+For example, the "pull" directives have been replaced with "prcpull" directives.
+The only difference is that the "git pull" command invoked for every remote-branch combination will be called with this persistence.
+And to do the same for "git push" commands invoked, the "push" directives have been replaced by "prcpush" directives.

+(__BUG WARNING__: There is still a bug in the implementation of the "prcpull" and "prcpush" directive-types.
+The only known effect of this bug is that it prevents the persistence feature from working.
+It is a development goal to fix this bug.
+However, in the mean time, the "prcpull" and "prcpush" directive types still work fine - but they are effectively the same as the "pull" and "push" directives that aren’t supposed to have the persistence feature.)

 ## Further Documentation
 Documentation is not complete - but it is far enough along